Intestinal worms: causes, symptoms and treatment

 Medication

-Intestinal worms are treated with a single dose of medication donated by GlaxoSmithKline or Johnson and Johnson.
-Medication is distributed to schools and communities.
+Treatment for intestinal worms includes a single dose of medication donated by GlaxoSmithKline or Johnson and Johnson.
+Medication is distributed to large groups of people at schools and community events.

 Volunteers

-Specially-trained school teachers play a key role in distributing and administering these vital treatments to school-age children in at-risk areas.
+Specially-trained school teachers play a key role in distributing and administering these crucial treatments to school-age children in areas with an increased risk of contracting parasitic worms.

 A close up photo of someone washing their hands.